Sangeeta Kaur

 Sangeeta Kaur is a Grammy Award winning American classical/crossover, new age vocalist, composer, performing artist, and producer.
 In 2022, she received a Grammy Award for Best Classical Solo Vocal Album for Mythologies, making her the first Vietnamese-American singer to receive a Grammy for a vocal performance.
 She has performed at the Sydney Opera House and Lincoln Center, among others and in 2021 made her debut television performance, "Sangeeta Kaur and Friends", with Jon Anderson of Yes and Jake Shimabukuro, among others on PBS's Front & Center music series.
 Kaur performed vocals on Stewart Copeland's and Ricky Kej's 2022 Grammy Award Winning album, Divine Tides.

 She has won numerous awards including being inducted to the Independent Music Hall of Fame in 2020.
 Kaur and her husband, Hai Nguyen, own and run Studio Hill recording studio in Austin, Texas.

 Early life

-Kaur was born in Montclair, California (born Loan Xuan Mai) and later adopted her baptism name, Teresa Mai.
+Kaur was born in Montclair, California (born Loan Xuan Mai or Mai Xuân Loan in Vietnamese) and later adopted her baptism name, Teresa Mai.
 She is of Vietnamese descent and was raised in Manhattan Beach, California.
 "When I was 4 years old, I got a hold of a VHS copy of The Sound of Music, and that did it for me," said Kaur.
 She earned a Bachelor of Music degree in Opera Performance at California State University, Long Beach (Bob Cole Conservatory of Music), and a Masters of Music in Vocal Performance from the Boston Conservatory at Berklee.